udaypk/osha_fatcats/README.md

 # Industrial hazard prediction
 Predicting industrial hazards using semantic similarity

-This project is a proof of concept for OSHA to predict hazardous incidents and alert plant floor managers on potential hazards.
+This project is a proof of concept for OSHA to predict potentially dangerous incidents that could occour in industrial plants and alert floor managers on potential risks.

+Using previously reported fatality/hazard reports, we analyze new incident reports using semantic similarity and alert the floor managers if an non-fatal incident could potentially be risky.